 Anti-submarine frigate Petya in combat formation

-Using anti-aircraft guns on anti-submarine frigates
+Use of anti-aircraft guns on anti-submarine frigates

-Combat Alert
+Combat alert

 Anti-submarine frigate Petya launches anti-submarine torpedoes